TeleAI-mcp/mini-security-scanner-pkll/README.md

-# mini-security-scanner-pkll
+# Mini Security Scanner Pkll

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.